 Brightness is how light of dark a given color appears.
 It’s the perceived intensity of how much light a color gives off on the screen.

 Wes Anderson likes to keep things as bright as can be when possible.
 But when he decides to go dark, he goes all in there, too.
 You can see this at play in his film, The French Dispatch, which has large portions of the film in black and white.
+For a complete breakdown of Wes Anderson's directing style, including his fantastic use of color, we've got it all in this video.

 Let’s examine Anderson’s directing style to see how his use of color has evolved throughout the years, starting with his first film.